THE FIRST LOOK

 - If you feel strongly about not doing a first look on the wedding day, but you're feeling pressure from a bridesmaid, a family member, or another vendor, don't make your decision based on what someone else wants you to do!
 (This could also be listed with "Why TO do a first look!")

-Did YOU do a first look when you got married?
+Would YOU do a first look if you got married?

 What do you think we should do?